tmolteno/TART/INSTALL.md

     cd software
     docker-compose up

-Point your browser to the raspberry pi.
+Point your browser to the raspberry pi (http://tart2-dev.local).
+You should see the telescope web interface.

+Further software installation information cab be found in [software/README.md](software/README.md).

 ## Set up radio hardware

-### Antenna Location Calibration

-## Calibrating the Telescope
+Once the telescope can be accessed via its web interface, the telescope hardware should be put out in a suitable location.
+Then the calibration procedure should be followed.
+This requires two steps that are outlined in the [calibration documentation](doc/calibration/README.md).

 ## Other Useful Things